By Ian Lurie

 If we can do that, success will follow with 76 trombones.
 Getting there, though, takes some work:

-The best way to show you a strategic plan is to make one, so I’m going to play make-believe.
+The best way to show you a digital marketing strategy is to make one, so I’m going to play make-believe.
 I’ve got a company—mmm, let's call it Lurie Space Tourism (LST)—my web site sells trips to the moon.

 Lurie Space Tourism is already making $150m per year (hey, this is my fantasy here).
-But I’m a greedy bugger.
+But I’m greedy.
 I want more.
 I hire a digital marketing agency, point at my site and say “I want more!”

 Even better, I drag a hapless in-house digital marketer into my office, point at the site and say “I want more!”